ifcalm/language/docs/vocabulary-content-standard.md

 ### `vocab`

-`vocab` owns the stable, frequently-read summary of a word.
-Top 100 / 500 / 1000 / 3000 learning entry points are derived from `frequency_rank`, not from a separate `frequency_band` or `learning_priority` field.
+`vocab` owns the stable, frequently-read summary of a word. `frequency_rank` drives default ordering and coverage checks, but the public vocabulary API no longer exposes Top 100 / 500 / 1000 / 3000 learning-band filters.

 ### `vocab_pronunciations`